-(b) The UBS Investment Research, Financial reporting for Investors (April 16, 2007) comments: The net change in cash (or cash and cash equivalents) that is currently presented in cash flow statements has little analytical use.
+The net change in cash (or cash and cash equivalents) that is currently presented in cash flow statements has little analytical use.
 From an equity analysis perspective, it is preferable to reconcile the cash flow statement to the change in net debt, as reported in the statement of financial position.

-(c) The Report Leadership 2006 report (with contributions by CIMA, states that:

-PricewaterhouseCoopers LLP, Radley Yeldar and Tomkins plc)
+(c) The Report Leadership 2006 report (with contributions by CIMA, PricewaterhouseCoopers LLP, Radley Yeldar and Tomkins plc) states that: